 Stakeholder Responsibilities Council Political oversight over the IDP.
 IDP Portfolio Committee Responsible for assisting Council in its oversight role, Assumes the role of the political champion of the process (this is particularly important and critical as it allows for the councillors to take ownership of the IDP process), Forms the link between Council, management and the IDP representative forum.
 Municipal Manager Overall responsibility for the IDP.
 IDP Co-ordinator Responsible for managing the IDP process through.
 Facilitation of the IDP process, Co-ordinating IDP related activities including capacity building programmes, Facilitating reporting and the documentation thereof, Making recommendations to the IDP Portfolio Committee, Liaising with the PIMS Centre and Provincial Sector Departments, Providing secretariat functions for the IDP Steering Committee and the Representative Forum.
 The Financial Portfolio Committee Ensures that the municipal budget is linked to the IDP, through: Co-ordinating the budget implementation in a manner aimed at addressing the issues raised in the IDP, Development of the 5-year municipal integrated financial plan.
-IDP Steering Committee The IDP Steering Committee is constituted by the Mayor who chairs the proceedings, EXCO Councillors, Councillors that are serving on the IDP Standing Committee, the Municipal manager, departmental managers with their deputies, Senior Town planner and the IDP Manager. • This committee meets monthly.
-It is chaired by the mayor. • It is responsible for IDP processes, resources and outputs, • It oversees the monthly status reports that are received from
+IDP Steering Committee The IDP Steering Committee is constituted by the Mayor who chairs the proceedings, EXCO Councillors, Councillors that are serving on the IDP Standing Committee, the Municipal manager, departmental managers with their deputies, Senior Town planner and the IDP Manager.
+This committee meets monthly.
+It is chaired by the mayor.
+It is responsible for IDP processes, resources and outputs, It oversees the monthly status reports that are received from departments, It makes recommendations to Council, It oversees the meetings of the IDP Representative Forum, The committee is responsible for the process of integration and alignment.

-Stakeholder Responsibilities departments, It makes recommendations to Council, It oversees the meetings of the IDP Representative Forum, The committee is responsible for the process of integration and alignment.
-IDP Representative Forum The IDP Representative forum consist of the Mayor who is also the chairperson of the forum, the speaker all councillors, Municipal manager, departmental managers, IDP manager, Sector departments, CBO's, NGO's, NPO's, Faith based organisations, Traditional Authority, advocacy groups, organised groups, CDW's and Ward committee secretaries.
-It forms the interface for community participation in the affairs of the IDP Operates on consensus basis in the determination of priority issues for the municipal area, Participates in the annual IDP review process, Meets once every quarter to conducts its business
+Stakeholder Responsibilities IDP Representative Forum The IDP Representative forum consist of the Mayor who is also the chairperson of the forum, the speaker and all councillors, Municipal manager, departmental managers, IDP manager, Sector departments, CBO's, NGO's, NPO's, Faith based organisations (only those who have submitted their documents to be recognised by the institution to attend Rep Forums) Traditional Authority, advocacy groups, organised groups and CDW's It forms the interface for community participation in the affairs of the IDP Operates on consensus basis in the determination of priority issues for the municipal area, Participates in the annual IDP review process, Meets once every quarter to conducts its business